 It’s a Small World has been one of Disney’s best known attractions since it debuted at the 1964 World’s Fair, and it is a cornerstone at nearly every Disney Resort in the world.
 Leading into the 50th, the Magic Kingdom’s opening day-version is getting an injection of character… Disney character, that is.
 Representations of Disney characters done in the classic Mary Blair style of the ride’s dolls will be added to the attraction at thematically appropriate points, much as they have been in Hong Kong, Tokyo, and the original version located in Disneyland.

 With all these new attractions being built, it’s no surprise that Disney needed to do something to alleviate the pressure on the Resort’s already-taxed transportation system.
-Their solution is the Skyliner, a gondola system that will link Epcot, Hollywood Studios, the Pop Century and Art of Animation Resorts, the Caribbean Beach Resort, and the upcoming Riviera Resort.
-Scheduled to open September 29, 2019, the Skyliner is expected be a major part of Walt Disney World’s transportation system for years to come.
+Their solution is the Skyliner, a gondola system that links Epcot, Hollywood Studios, the Pop Century and Art of Animation Resorts, the Caribbean Beach Resort, and the upcoming Riviera Resort.
+The new system opened in September 2019, and the Skyliner is expected be a major part of Walt Disney World’s transportation system for years to come.

 Disney Genie App